Difference between catholic and episcopal

 In the Anglican tradition, Mass is one of many terms for the Eucharist.
 In the English-speaking Anglican world, the term used often identifies the Eucharistic theology of the person using it. ” Mass ” is frequently used by Anglo-Catholics.

-You might be interested: Catholic wedding mass programs
+You might be interested: Catholic mass song lyrics

 Do Episcopalians pray the Hail Mary?